MONQDL/Monq.Core.ClickHouseBuffer/README.md

 By default the library uses [ClickHouse.Client](https://github.com/DarkWanderer/ClickHouse.Client) bulk insert to save buffered items.
-If you need you own implementation then implement the interface `IEventsWriter` and add it to DI:
+If you need you own implementation then implement the interface `IEventsWriter` and add it to DI after `builder.Services.ConfigureCHBuffer()`:

 ```csharp
 builder.Services.AddTransient<IEventsWriter, CustomEventsWriter>();